-The Ventoux was not the best basis for a high performance engine, with the crankshaft spinning on 3 main bearings only, reliability was not one of its qualities.
+The Ventoux was not the best basis for a high-performance engine, with the crankshaft spinning on 3 main bearings only, reliability was not one of its qualities.

-Perhaps Willys should have imported the already available 1300cc R8 engine but the company was struggling to keep afloat in face of the mighty VW and they could not afford the luxury of a French engine.
+Perhaps Willys should have imported the already available 1300cc R8 engine but the company was struggling to keep afloat in the face of the mighty VW and they could not afford the luxury of a French engine.

-The Interlagos was ridiculously light, only 535 Kg (1180 lbs), and it helped a lot on its performance.
+The Interlagos was ridiculously light, only 535 Kg (1180 lbs), and it helped a lot in its performance.
 It could go from 0 to 60 m/h in 9.3 secs and the top speed was 160 Km/h.

 Willys-Renault had in its hands a purebred; everything was right about that car, the name, the gorgeous design, the performance.
-Finally the DKW met its match on the tracks and on the streets as well.
+Finally, the DKW met its match on the tracks and on the streets as well.

-The only problem was: according to rules, the DKW was racing on the “Tourism ” class, for cars with 4 passengers capacity, that means the Interlagos wouldn’t fit in that.
-Quickly the Brazilian Racing Federation changed the rules, creating a new class which cars would be separated by engine size, not by body style.
+The only problem was: according to rules, the DKW was racing on the “Tourism ” class, for cars with 4 passengers capacity, which means the Interlagos wouldn’t fit in that.
+Quickly the Brazilian Racing Federation changed the rules, creating a new class in which cars would be separated by engine size, not by body style.

-At first the DKW guys were not so thrilled to know their heavy 4 door, all steel sedan would be competing against a fiberglass bodied GT car, but since the challenge was already thrown on the table, it was too late to run away.
+At first, the DKW guys were not so thrilled to know their heavy 4-door, all-steel sedan would be competing against a fiberglass-bodied GT car, but since the challenge was already thrown on the table, it was too late to run away.

 Very soon the Willys Interlagos started to show its superiority and in 1964 the little car won all the main races of the season.
-It was clear the Vemag – DKW couldn’t stand a chance against it.
+It was clear the Vemag-DKW couldn’t stand a chance against it.

 Something needed to be done.

-At this point, DKW was also having hard times to keep itself in business.
+At this point, DKW was also having hard times keeping itself in business.
 In 1957 Daimler Benz took over the ownership of the company and in 1964, they sold it to VW.
 It was just a matter of time before the Brazilian VW operation would take control of the Vemag-DKW operations.

-With the inevitability of VW killing its production, the last thing in the minds of the DKW executives was to spend money on some fancy, low production GT car, just to keep a silly rivalry alive.
+With the inevitability of VW killing its production, the last thing in the minds of the DKW executives was to spend money on some fancy, low-production GT car, just to keep a silly rivalry alive.

 If The Maker won’t do it… We Will.

 People from the Vemag racing team knew the answer for the Willys Interlagos would take too long to come or more likely, wouldn’t come at all.
-So, one hard-core fan decided to take the matter on his own hands.
+So, one hard-core fan decided to take the matter into his own hands.

 Genaro “Rino” Malzoni was an Italian immigrant who became successful as a lawyer and a sugar cane and cattle farmer.
-Malzoni liked racing and fast cars and was a hard core fan of the DKW.
+Malzoni liked racing and fast cars and was a hardcore fan of the DKW.
 His plan was pretty simple, build a GT fiberglass body and fit it with DKW mechanicals.

-Lets see what happens when passion meets an oversized bank account.
+Let’s see what happens when passion meets an oversized bank account.

 He took his sketches to Jorge Lettry who was the head of the Vemag Racing Department and he immediately fell in love with it.

-No wonder; after all it was heavily inspired by the Ferrari 275 GTB.
+No wonder; after all, it was heavily inspired by the Ferrari 275 GTB.
 What is not to like?

 When Lettry asked Malzoni who would supply the bodies, he simply said: “I will”.
 Malzoni created the company called “Luminari” just to produce the fiberglass body and Lettry was the bridge between the two companies.

 At first, the idea was only to supply the DKW drivetrain to Luminari, but Malzoni got more than he had bargained for.
-Vemag would not only put the car together but finish it (paint, upholstery, etc) and task the dealers across the country to sell it.
+Vemag would not only put the car together but finish it (paint, upholstery, etc.) and task the dealers across the country to sell it.